ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 ## I want to Generate a Log file from some PVs Now

 This can be done between two dates see `...EPICS\ISIS\inst_servers\master\ArchiverAccess\log_file_generator.py` as an example.

+## which process owns a serial port

+From an administrator (i.e. gamekeeper) prompt, run the sysinternals handle command like:

+      handle.exe -a | findstr "Serial pid:"

+This will print a list of PIDs and any mayches to a serial port allocated, take the pid number above the relevant \Device\Serial  line